Clamp

 const v = sensorValue / 500;

-But if sensorValue
+But what if sensorValue

 will be greater than 1 (ie. more than 100%).
 Other parts of our code might purposefully be able to handle this, but there are times where exceeding 100% cannot be permitted.
 Likewise, we might not want v